When my critics started telling me You're not injecting your dependencies

 This is also known as the Hollywood Principle (don't call us, we'll call you) which is implemented using the Template Method Pattern.
 This uses an abstract superclass which contains a mixture of invariant/fixed methods which define the skeleton of an operation in terms of a number of steps.
 These fixed methods are interspersed with a number of variable/customisable "hook" methods which can be overridden in any concrete subclass in order to provide custom processing within that subclass.
 The developer does not have to write any code to call a customisable method in a subclass as that call is already provided in the superclass.

 In the RADICORE framework there is an abstract table class which is inherited by every concrete table class.
 This abstract class provides all the boilerplate code, which includes primary validation, to handle the communication between the front-end Presentation layer and the back-end Data Access layer.
-Each concrete subclass may contain their own implementations for any of the customisable "hook" methods in order to process the business rules which are specific to that subclass.
+Each concrete subclass may contain its own implementations for any of the customisable "hook" methods in order to process the business rules which are specific to that subclass.
 Every method called by a Controller on a Model, or a View on a Model, is a template method.

 Dependency Inversion Principle is a specific methodology for loosely coupled software modules.
 When following this principle, the conventional dependency relationships established from high-level, policy-setting modules to low-level, dependency modules are reversed, thus rendering high-level modules independent of the low-level module implementation details.